Inkh/spicy-tower/README.md

 * As an employer, I want to see good, descriptive commit messages in order to assess how these developers will contribute when working on my teams' repositories.

-* As a developer, I want to maximize user engagement through evolving features as the games progresses
+* As a user, I want to be see evolving features as the game progresses in order to be consistently engaged.

-* As a developer, I want the game to be initially accessible so the user doesn't feel intimidated when beginning play
+* As a user, I want the game to be initially accessible so the I don't feel intimidated when beginning play.

-* As a gamer, I want to see the highscore page so that I can compare my score with other players
+* As a gamer, I want to see the highscore page so that I can compare my score with other players.

-* As a gamer, I want to have my highscores saved so that when I come back to the page I can see my previous score
+* As a gamer, I want to have my highscores saved so that when I come back to the page I can see my previous score.

 > MVP
 * 1 main character = 3 sprites